Top 3 End-of-Year Money Moves You Need to Make

 Max out your retirement contributions

-Contributing to your retirement accounts not only helps secure your financial future but also provides immediate benefits in the form of tax savings.
+Contributing to your individual retirement accounts not only helps secure your financial future but also provides immediate benefits in the form of tax savings.
 If you have an employer-sponsored plan like a 401(k), consider increasing your contributions to the annual limit, which for 2024 is $23,000 (or $30,500 if you’re age 50 or older).
 Even a small increase can make a big difference over time thanks to compound interest.

 - Tip: If you’re unsure how close you are to the limit, review your account details online or contact your HR department.